Foxhole in Cairo

-Foxhole in Cairo is a 1960 British war film directed by John Llewellyn Moxey and based on a novel by Leonard Mosley itself based upon the real-life Operation Salaam.
-It starred James Robertson Justice, Adrian Hoven, Fenella Fielding and Henry Oscar.
+Foxhole in Cairo is a 1960 British war film directed by John Llewellyn Moxey and starring James Robertson Justice, Adrian Hoven, Fenella Fielding and Henry Oscar.
+It was written by Leonard Mosley and Donald Taylor based on Mosley's 1958 novel The Cat and the Mice, based upon the real-life Operation Salaam and the activity of Abwehr agents Johannes Eppler and Hekmet Fahmy.
 Future star Michael Caine makes a brief appearance as a German soldier, in one of his earlier screen roles.

 Synopsis

 During the Second World War Field Marshal Erwin Rommel has placed two spies in Cairo, at the headquarters of the British Eighth Army.
 They are able to monitor every move of the British.
 It falls to British intelligence to hunt down the spies before they do too much damage to the war effort.